 Now, a word regarding the age of the book: it came out in 2006, and is based on Linux 2.6.
 Even the 2020 fourth reprint available from O'Reilly/Shroff is just a reprint, not an updated edition.
 However, I'm sure it is still relevant.
 I'm not in a position to judge which parts are outdated (if any).

 Written by Christina Riggs, this excellent entry to the Short Introduction series from the Oxford University Press shares a lot that is missing from popular Egyptology.
 That also means this can't be your first book on pyramids or hieroglyphics, despite the title being connected.
-In fact, the whole book doesn't even use the word pyramid as many times a five minute online conspiracy video does.
+In fact, the whole book doesn't even use the word pyramid as many times as a five minute online conspiracy video does.
 That is good, but if you are into the pop aspects and came looking for your first serious source, you might want to consider other books first.
 Even the same series has entries on Egyptian hieroglyphics and myths (I haven't read the latter).

 This page was started on 2021-11-13.